What is the Feed in tariff?

 How much can I earn?

 The Feed in tariff pays various fees according to the technology being installed.
+Below is a table outlining the amounts paid

 Example

-INow, let's say you install a 2kW PV installation on your roof.
+Now, let's say you install a 2kW PV installation on your roof.
 It's reasonably safe to assume that you will use about half, and export half back to the grid.
 (While you're at work, your PV will keep your fridges, alarm clocks etc running, whilst you're at home, you'll be making more use of it)

-So, for generating 2,000 kw/h of electricity the FIT will pay you 2,000 x current FIT rate.
-A further 1,000 x th export rate will be generated for the 1,000 kw/h you export back to the grid.
+So, for generating 2,000 kw/h of electricity the FIT will pay you 2,000 x 41.3p = £826.
+A further 1,000 x 3p will be generated for the 1,000 kw/h you export back (£30) so you will be paid £856 in total.
 And the best bit is, this payment is completely tax free, and guaranteed for 25 years!!!

-Not only that, but your electricity bill will have reduced by the 1,000kW/h you produced yourself (1,000 x approx 14p) saving you a further £140!!
+Not only that, but your electricity bill will have reduced by the 1,000kW/h you produced yourself (1,000 x 12p) saving you a further £120!!

 One man, who has taken the plunge into PV has been monitoring his investment closely, and will continue to do so for the coming years.
 Chart his progress at www.uksolarcasestudy.co.uk